chapel-lang/chapel/doc/sphinx/source/users-guide/base/zip.rst

 As the name suggests, zippered iteration causes the loop body to be executed once per corresponding set of values yielded by the iterands.
-Thus, in the first iteration of the loop above, *a* will refer to the first element of *A* and *i* to 1; in the second, *a* will be *A*'s second element and *i* will be 2; etc.  For this reason, zippered iterands must typically have the same size (yield the same number of things), though we'll discuss some exceptions below.
+Thus, in the first iteration of the loop above, *a* will refer to the first element of *A* and *i* to 1; in the second, *a* refers to *A*'s second element and *i* to 2; etc.  For this reason, zippered iterands must typically have the same "size" (yield the same number of things), though we'll discuss exceptional cases below.

-Due to this behavior, printing the array after this loop executes results in:
+As a result of this behavior, printing the array after this loop has executed will result in:

 .. literalinclude:: examples/users-guide/base/zip.good
   :language: text
   :lines: 1

-Naturally, more than two iterands may be zippered together as well:
+Naturally, zippering may involve more than two iterands as well:

 .. literalinclude:: examples/users-guide/base/zip.chpl
   :language: chapel
   :lines: 7-8

-Where here, the array ends up storing:
+Here, the array ends up as:

 .. literalinclude:: examples/users-guide/base/zip.good
   :language: text
   :lines: 3

-Of course, this gets more interesting once we start defining more general iterators...

 Index Variables for Zippered Iteration
 --------------------------------------

-In the example above, we captured the results yielded by the iterands using distinct index variables.
-A zippered iteration's results can also be captured using a single index variable which represents a tuple of the iterands' values:
+In the example above, we captured the results of the zippering using an index variable per iterand.
+Zippered iterations can also be represented using a single index variable storing a tuple of the iterands' values:

 .. literalinclude:: examples/users-guide/base/zip.chpl
   :language: chapel